heiswayi/heiswayi.nrird.com/_posts/2018/2018-05-27-get-started-with-wix-toolset.md

 {% include figure.html src="https://i.imgur.com/9RPzlsd.png" caption="Installer UI - welcome dialog" %}

-I have been working with Windows-based installation development for some time, and for some software projects that required simple deployment, I preferred to use a basic `.msi` installer package.
+I have been working with Windows-based installation development for some time, and for some software projects that required simple deployment, I preferred to create a basic `.msi` installer package if necessary.
 And to do that, my first go-to tool is [WiX Toolset](http://wixtoolset.org/).
+Why?
+First, it is free and second, it is a script-based (XML), easy for versioning control.

 Windows Installer XML (WiX) Toolset is a Microsoft open source project used to create the Office 2007 installer.
 WiX includes some advanced capabilities, but it has a steep learning curve even though the scripting language is using XML format.
 It took me some time to learn both technologies (WiX and Windows Installer itself), but it's worth spending the time.

+### Advantages of WiX

 There are some advantages working with WiX toolset for creating Windows app installer and here are some of them that I can summarize based on my personal experience:

 - Source code in XML format, better clarity, easy to modify and debug.
-- Fresh clean `.msi` installer, no extra stuffs embedded, smaller file size.
+- Fresh clean `.msi` installer package, no extra stuffs embedded, smaller file size.
 - Everything can be done using command-line, easy to integrate into CI build system.
-- Easy to source-control and edit using any code editor.
+- Easy to source versioning control and edit using any code editor.
 - Good community support and a lot of examples.
-(You get one here too!)
+(One is here!)

 In this post, I would like to share one example of my WiX project.
 Hopefully it would help for those who are looking to get started with WiX toolset, or for those may need to see more real-world examples of WiX-based projects.